 The Language Services Program at Inova provides professional medical interpreters to patients and their companions who are limited-English-proficient or who are deaf.
 Interpreters are available 24/7 to all patients and families for appointments, procedures and hospital stays.
 There is no cost to patients or families for interpretation at the hospital.
 The hospital provides appropriate auxiliary aids free of charge, including: TTYs, written materials, telephone handset amplifiers, assistive listening devices and systems, telephones compatible with hearing aides, closed caption decoders, and open and closed captioning of most hospital programs.
 Please contact the Patient Relations Department at each Inova hospital with any questions.

 - Our staff collectively speaks more than 40 languages and dialects.
 Your provider can locate volunteer interpreters who are Inova employees and volunteers and who have been screened and trained as medical interpreters.
-They can be identified by their lapel pin or your provider can look them up by facility and language in our Language Bank or by asking the hospital operators.
+Your provider can look them up by facility and language in our Language Bank or by asking the hospital operators.

-- Spanish staff interpreters are available onsite at most Inova hospitals.
+- Spanish staff interpreters are available onsite at our five hospital campuses

-- We also use a professional "Language Line" service that provides interpretation for more than 100 languages and dialects by telephone.
+- We also use a professional telephonic interpreter service that provides interpretation for more than 200 languages